 Understanding Network Automation

 At the heart of network automation are orchestration platforms.
 They manage workflows across the network.
 This is key for smooth network operations.
-Orchestration platforms also help set up devices right, reducing errors.
+Orchestration platforms also help set up devices correctly, reducing errors.

 Software-Defined Networking (SDN) is another big part.
 It makes managing the network easier and faster.
 This lets admins change network settings without touching the hardware.